-Why call the operation “rebase”, though?
-Because rebase lets you choose a new base commit to serve as the starting point for your feature branch.
-You can also rebase against a commit on your current branch, then reapply (or “replay”) subsequent commits on top of that.
-Like so:
+But why call the operation “rebase”?
+It’s because rebase lets you choose a new base commit to serve as the starting point for your feature branch.
+You can also rebase against a commit on your current branch, then reapply (or “replay”) subsequent commits on top of that, like so:

 Basic rebase is a good idea when you’re about to merge into master, and master has progressed since you branched off of it.
 By reapplying all your branch commits onto a different base commit, you flush out merge conflicts before you go to perform the actual merge.
-And if you kick off a test run against your rebased branch (which you would totally do, because you’re conscientious – right?), you’re can discover integration issues before pushing your changes to origin.
+And if you kick off a test run against your rebased branch (which you would totally do because you’re conscientious, right?), you can discover integration issues before pushing your changes to origin.

-Warning: Even though it looks like you’re just shifting your commits to a different point in your repo’s history, under the covers, Git actually creates new commits – each with a new sha.
-So don’t rebase commits you’ve already pushed to origin unless you coordinate closely with your teammates.
-They’ll need to bring their local copy of the repo up to date afterwards.
+Even though it looks like you’re just shifting your commits to a different point in your repo’s history, under the covers, Git actually creates new commits – each with a new SHA, so don’t rebase commits you’ve already pushed to origin unless you coordinate closely with your teammates.
+They’ll need to update their local copies of the repo afterwards.

-If you’re doing an interactive rebase from the command line, Git will open an editor where you an issue the commands that result in edits to git-rebase-todo – which is sort of like a runbook Git will use when executing the rebase.
-Similarly, SourceTree taps into git-rebase-todo and edits it.
+If you’re doing an interactive rebase from the command line, Git will open an editor where you can issue the commands that result in edits to git-rebase-todo – which is sort of like a runbook that Git will use when executing the rebase.
+Similarly, Sourcetree taps into git-rebase-todo and edits it.
 The difference is the user experience: you get to interact with the rebase through a point-n-click UI instead of having to memorize commands and their syntax.

 Learn more about the internal mechanisms of interactive rebase on our free Git tutorials site.

 From there, you’ll have the chance to rewrite your repository’s history with the help of a few operations.
-Let’s walk through them one by one.
+Let’s walk through each one.

 Squashing is a nice way to tidy up after a series of “panic commits” – when you write a line of code, then are overcome by fear of a sudden widespread power shortage resulting in the loss of your work.
 Panic commits tend to be small and, taken in isolation, rather trivial.
 Squashing lets you combine tiny-yet-related commits into a single, meaningful commit.

-To use the squashing feature in SourceTree, just drag and drop rows on top of one another.
+To use the squashing feature in Sourcetree, drag and drop rows on top of one another.
 Or, you can use the squash with previous option by right-clicking or using the button at the bottom of the dialog.